 An in-depth study of aviation safety management concepts and principles as they relate to effective safety programs within the airlines, corporate aviation, general aviation and airports.

 An in-depth review of organizations in the aviation industry, their structures, environments and leadership as it relates to human behavior.
 Topics include organizational design, climate and the interactions with individuals, groups, and different organizational structures within the airline, general aviation, corporate aviation and airport organizations.

 AVIT 515.
-Human Factors: Human Perceptions in Information Systems Design.
+Human Factors and Ergonomics: Human Perceptions in Information Systems Design.
 3 Credits.

 Human perception and information processing will be discussed in relation to information system design requirements to optimize human performance.
+The Ergonomics components will highlight human-centered design of equipment, devices and processes that conforms to the human body (anthropometry) and its cognitive abilities within the aviation/aerospace environment.
 Topics include information systems design with regard to compatibility, perception, attention, situation awareness and decision processes.
 Applications to current workstation design will allow students to have a greater understanding of human centered design goals.
+On demand.

 AVIT 516.
 Training System Design.
 3 Credits.